Compressed Gradient Tracking Algorithms for Distributed Nonconvex Optimization: Introduction

 \section{Introduction}

 In recent years, distributed optimization has received considerable attention and has been applied in power systems, sensor networks, and machine learning, just to name a few \cite{Guo2016TPS,Du2018PESGM,Zhang2019TCNS,Sayed2014FTML}.
-Various distributed optimization algorithms have been proposed, see, e.g., recent survey papers \cite{nedic2018distributed,Yang2019ARC} \red{and references therein}.
-Early work \cite{Nedic2009TAC} proposed a distributed (sub)gradient descent (DGD) algorithm that required a diminishing step size. \red{In order to speed up the convergence rate}, the accelerated distributed optimization algorithms \red{with a fixed step size} have been proposed, \TY{in} the EXTRA algorithm \cite{Shi2015SIAM}, distributed proportional-integral (DPI) algorithm \cite{wang2010AAC,Kia2015Aut}, and distributed gradient tracking (DGT) algorithm \cite{Nedic2017SIAM,Qu2017TCNS,Xu2015CDC}, just to name a few.
+Various distributed optimization algorithms have been proposed; see, e.g., survey papers \cite{nedic2018distributed,Yang2019ARC} \red{and references therein}.
+Early work \cite{Nedic2009TAC} proposed a distributed (sub)gradient descent (DGD) algorithm that requires a diminishing step size. \red{In order to speed up the convergence rate}, the accelerated distributed optimization algorithms \red{with a fixed step size} have been proposed, such as EXTRA algorithm \cite{Shi2015SIAM}, distributed proportional-integral (DPI) algorithm \cite{wang2010AAC,Kia2015Aut}, and distributed gradient tracking (DGT) algorithm \cite{Nedic2017SIAM,Qu2017TCNS,Xu2015CDC}.

-Distributed optimization algorithms involve data spread across multiple agents, which requires each agent to communicate with its neighboring agents.
+Distributed optimization algorithms involve data spread across multiple agents, which require each agent to communicate with its neighboring agents.
 However, one of the main challenges is the communication bottleneck, which can occur owing to limited channel bandwidth or communication power.
 Communication compression, which encompasses techniques like quantization and sparsification, can reduce the required communication capacity, see recent survey papers \cite{Shi2020CST,Cao2023JSAC}.
-For distributed convex optimization problems, various compressed distributed optimization algorithms have been developed. \red{For example, based} on the DGD algorithm, \cite{Yi2014TCNS,Doan2020TAC,Zhang2018TAC} developed a quantized gradient algorithm using a uniform quantizer, a random quantizer, and the sign of the relative state\TY{, respectively}. \cite{Alistarh2017NIPS,Horvath2022OMS} used a distributed stochastic gradient descent (DSGD) algorithm with gradient quantization and encoding/variance reduction to design a compressed DSGD algorithm. \cite{Ma2021Springer, Xiong2022TAC, Liao2022TAC} developed quantized/compressed DGT algorithms by integrating the gradient tracking method with a uniform quantizer and bounded relative compression error compressors, respectively. \cite{Yuan2012distributed} proposed a distributed averaging method using random quantization.
+For distributed convex optimization problems, various compressed distributed optimization algorithms have been developed. \red{For example, based} on the DGD algorithm, \cite{Yi2014TCNS,Doan2020TAC,Zhang2018TAC} developed a quantized gradient algorithm using a uniform quantizer, a random quantizer, and the sign of the relative state\TY{, respectively}. \cite{Alistarh2017NIPS,Horvath2022OMS} used a distributed stochastic gradient descent (DSGD) algorithm with gradient quantization and encoding/variance reduction to design a compressed DSGD algorithm. \cite{Ma2021Springer, Xiong2022TAC, Liao2022TAC} developed quantized/compressed DGT algorithms by integrating the gradient tracking method with a uniform quantizer and compressors with bounded relative compression error compressors, respectively. \cite{Yuan2012distributed} proposed a distributed averaging method using random quantization.